-Whereas only three hundred different systematic samples of size 100 could be drawn from a population of thirty thousand families, there are far more simple random samples of size 100.
-The number of different simple random samples of one hundred families that can be taken from a population of thirty thousand families is so large that it would take several lines of text to write it out completely.
+Whereas only 300 different systematic samples of size 100 could be drawn from a population of 30,000 families, there are far more simple random samples of size 100.
+The number of different simple random samples of 100 families that can be taken from a population of 30,000 families is so large that it would take several lines of text to write it out completely.
 It is approximately the number 46,815 followed by 285 zeros.
 And each one of this very large number of samples has an equal likelihood of being selected as the one simple random sample taken.

+Stratified Samples

-Stratified Samples Stratified samples are samples drawn by dividing the total population into two or more groups, or strata, and then drawing a specified proportion of each stratum for the sample.
-The specified portion might be proportional to the stratum size, or it might be equal to the number drawn from other strata, whether the stratum sizes are equal or not.
+Stratified samples are samples drawn by dividing the total population into two or more groups, or strata, and then drawing a specified proportion of each stratum for the sample.
+The specified portion might be proportional to the stratum size, or it might be equal to the number drawn from other strata, regardless of whether the stratum sizes are equal.
 Within each stratum, the sample may be drawn by simple random sampling or by systematic sampling.
 The sample is typically drawn by simple random sampling.